fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 the definition in [massey:91a](@cite) and the discussion in [dlotko:etal:11a](@cite).

-## Lefschetz complex data structure
+## Lefschetz Complex Data Structure

 For the efficient and easy manipulation of Lefschetz complexes in `ConleyDynamics.jl` we make use of a specific composite